top of page

 I was hearing about all this stuff around Trump-related court cases and some being consequential far beyond those cases.
 Knowing nothing about any of that I thought I would read about recent document mishandling instances from folks in the US government.

-RECENT MISHANDLING OF CLASSIFIED DOCUMENTS
+MISHANDLING CLASSIFIED DOCUMENTS

 Forbes (2023).
 Not Just Trump And Biden: Every Administration Since Reagan Mishandled Classified Records, National Archives Finds. https://www.forbes.com/sites/brianbushard/2023/05/17/not-just-trump-and-biden-every-administration